 It would be another 35 years after the Somerset case before the transatlantic slave trade was abolished, and a further 26 years after that before the Slavery Abolition Act of 1833 finally put an end to the practice across the British Empire.

 In contrast to her early life in the grand environment of Kenwood, Dido’s later life was relatively humble.
 When he died in 1793, Lord Mansfield left her an annuity of at least £100 and a lump sum of £500.
-This was a much smaller sum than that given to her cousin Elizabeth, but it is unclear if this had anything to do with Dido’s race – it was not unusual to treat illegitimate offspring as lesser family.
+This was a much smaller sum than that given to her cousin Elizabeth, but it is unclear if this was because of Dido’s race – it was not unusual to treat illegitimate offspring as lesser family.
 Later that year Dido married a steward (a senior servant) named John Davinier, and the couple went on to have three sons.
 They lived in London, near Hanover Square, until Dido’s death in 1804 at the age of 43.

 Dido was buried at St George’s Church burial ground in Tyburn (near the modern Bayswater Road).
 Her grave was moved during redevelopment of the site in the 1960s.
 In 2013 the film Belle, starring Gugu Mbatha-Raw, brought a fictionalised version of Dido’s story to an international audience.